-1. Four fields in the social sciences, selected from two or more of the groups listed above under requirements for the degree of Bachelor of Arts.
+1. Four fields in the social sciences, selected from two or more of the groups listed above under requirements for the degree of Bachelor of Arts, including courses taken at the undergraduate level.

-2. Approximately 40 units in communication and journalism, of which two shall be graduate courses in communication and journalism, and shall include Courses 211 or 220.
+2. Approximately 40 units in communication and journalism, of which two shall be graduate courses in communication and journalism, and shall include Courses 211 or 220; courses taken at the undergraduate level count toward these requirements.